janu-cambrelen/in-memory-key-value-store/README.md

 # in-mem-kv-store

-A simple thread-safe key-value store written in Rust with no external dependencies.
-A single key-value store can hold keys and values of different types.
+A thread-safe key-value store, implemented in Rust with zero dependencies, that supports keys and values of different types within the same store.

 The `KeyValueStore` uses the standard library's [`HashMap`](https://doc.rust-lang.org/std/collections/struct.HashMap.html) as the underlying data structure.
 For thread-safety, it leverages [`RwLock`](https://doc.rust-lang.org/std/sync/struct.RwLock.html)